xqemu/xqemu.com/docs/tips.md

 your client.
 Fire up Filezilla and set the following options:

 * Filezilla > Settings > Connection > FTP > Active mode
-  * Active mode IP, "Use tho following IP address:" 10.0.2.2
+  * Active mode IP, "Use the following IP address:" 10.0.2.2
   * Make sure "Don't use external IP address on local connections." is NOT checked

 Then create your new "Site" with IP address 127.0.0.1 and port 1021.
 Under Transfer Settings, check Active.